Magicianred/document-template-system/README.md

 ## Features
 As an Administrator you can:
-* Authorizatoin a new user account,
+* Authorize a new user account,
 * Delete existing user accounts,
 * Change template state between active, blocked and suspended,
 * Accept a new document template for usage,